 Fill out the form to watch this Supervisor Safety Tip video.

-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA Inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the upper Midwest to show you, no matter where you work, safety training is for everyone.

 Let's break the suspense, and let our audience know what this thing is behind me.
 Here we are at the Beet Sugar Cooperative, and I'm with Joe, the Chief Boiler House Engineer here at the Beet Sugar Co-op, and this thing behind us is called an endless-belt manlift.
 Now, Joe, other than this thing having a sexist name, what is this thing?
 What do you use it for here?